tannerhodges/chrome-pinterest-grocery-list/README.md

 - [x] Send recipe links in an email (to view on your phone)
 - [ ] Add days + recipe images to each link in the email
+- [ ] Option to delete a day's recipe
 - [ ] Add multiple recipes per day
 - [ ] Drag and drop to swap days
 - [ ] Show/hide dashboard